Firebee45/CarWordle---Discord/README.md

-# Cardle - Discord
+# CarWordle - Discord
-A version of [Cardle](https://www.playcardle.com/) for discord.
+A version of Wordle with a car spin for discord.
 This project is currently being developed by just me :)